-The Master of Education with Early Childhood Emphasis and Endorsement are fully accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools and by the National Council for the Accreditation of Teacher Education (NCATE).
-The Master of Education with Early Childhood Inclusive, Nebraska Initial Teaching Certification is fully accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+The Master of Education with Early Childhood Emphasis and Endorsement are fully accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools and by the Council for Accreditation of Educator Preparation (CAEP).

 Classes are offered online.
 Candidates can finish the 18-hour or 30-hour program in two years or may apply for an expedited program of completion.